Home Blood Glucose Test

 results will mean.
 To help you understand the importance of this test, fill

 medical test information form(What is a PDF document?).

 A home blood sugar test involves

 pricking your finger, palm, or forearm with a small needle (lancet) to collect

 a drop of blood and placing the blood on a special test strip, which you insert

 into the blood glucose meter before you begin the test.
 The blood glucose meter

-displays the results of a blood sugar test within a minute or less after
+displays the results of a blood sugar test within a minute after

 The instructions for testing are slightly different for